Your cloud bill grows every time you succeed. It shouldn't.

 • Pre-product startups with unknown, spiky growth

-• Mostly-idle workloads that genuinely benefit from scale-to-zero
+• Mostly-idle workloads that genuinely benefit from scale-to-zero (paying nothing while idle)

 • Bills dominated by managed services, not traffic — little to arbitrage